LostRhapsody/blackgate/README.md

 The goal is simple: A rust server that handles common API tasks such as managing routes, upstreams, authentication, authorization, metrics, logging, and documentation, controlled through a CLI or Web User Interface.

-Current Progress: 10%
+Current Progress: 15%

 ## Features
 - Authentication
 - Store paths and their upstreams in a database
 - Add, remove, and list routes via the CLI
-- Add, remove, and list routes via the Web UI
+- Add, remove, edit and list routes via the Web UI
 - Test Coverage
 - oAuth test server for testing oAuth Client Credential flows
 - HTTP Method Validation per-path
-- Detailed metrics for each request via the CLI and Web
+- Detailed metrics for each request via the CLI and Web UI
+- A convienient dashboard page for the Web UI
 - Rate Limiting - Configurable per-minute and per-hour rate limits for each route
+- Database schema migrations, mostly for developers on The Black Gate Project, useful for customized forks as well
 - Dockerfile included for containerization to self-host

 ## Current WIP Feature